adam-phillipps/cerebrum/README.md

       ```Javascript
         {
           'backlog':'named_backlog',   *2
-          'task-env':'s3-file',        *3
+          'task-env':'s3-file'        *3
+        }
+      ```
+  * The S3 object has the actual `custom_cerebrum_task.rb` for this specific project. it also contains information about the `custom_neuron_task.rb` in the S3 metadata.
+    - S3 object metadata
+    ```Javascript
-          'metadata':
+      'metadata': *4
         {
-              'x-amz-website-redirect-location':'neuron_task_s3_location'   *4
+          'x-amz-website-redirect-location':'neuron_task_s3_location',
+          ...
         }
-        }
     ```
-  * The S3 object has the actual `custom_cerebrum_task.rb` for this specific project
 2. Dynamically require/load whatever this file and stick it in `<path to>/<repo>/lib/`.
       The file has the ratio in it instead of it living in .env and other things like that
-    1. Create the custom project backlog, wip, count, finished queues
+3. Create the custom project backlog, wip, count, finished and needs_attention queues
-    2. Create neurons # normal workflow (since v1 basically)
+4. Create neurons # normal workflow (since v1 basically)
-      1. Tag instances with the name of the project
+5. Tag instances with the name of the project
     * The name of the tag guarantees we'll find the correct backlog
-    - Populate the custom_backlog, one message for each instance with messages like this:
+6. Populate the custom_backlog, one message for each instance with
+    - messages like this:
+    ```Javasript
     {
       'extraInfo':{'any-useful-params':'or-other-good-stuff'},
-          'task-env':'s3-location of task' # see *1 for details on how }
+      'task-env':'s3-location of task' # see *1 for details on how
+    }
+    ```
       - neuron starts, waits for custom_backlog to be ready and then it polls and grabs a message.                                                *5 messages like this: